Reddy-nk/HandCricket/README.md

 In this game there is onyl a single wicket.
 If you are out once then you can't bat anymore and then you have to bowl.
 Rest of rules are same as normal cricket

-This is a single player game and the opponent is the computer.
+This is a single player game and the opponent is the computer.(Thinking of extending it to two player!)

 All the best, hit as many as u can :)